ArpanSaha07/Siloing-of-Political-Thought-in-TikTok/README.md

 We conducted a survey on TikTok users to collect data of TikTok usage behaviors in order to cross-reference with our experiment results and test our hypothesis.
 Description of the survey setup can be found on the report.
 The survey results can be found [here](https://github.com/ArpanSaha07/Siloing-of-Political-Thought-in-TikTok/tree/main/survey_results).

 ## Bot Algorithm
-The [algorithm description](https://github.com/ArpanSaha07/Siloing-of-Political-Thought-in-TikTok/blob/main/diagrams/bot_diagram.png) and implementation of our bot .
-Detailed explanation can also be found on the report.
+[Here](https://github.com/ArpanSaha07/Siloing-of-Political-Thought-in-TikTok/blob/main/diagrams/bot_diagram.png) you can find an overview of the algorithm used to dictate the TikTok usage behaviours of the bots during the experiments.
+Detailed explanation of the algorithm, the login and data scrapper code, and implementation of the bots can be found on the report.

 ## Results
-The results after running the bot algorithms can be found in this [folder](https://github.com/ArpanSaha07/Siloing-of-Political-Thought-in-TikTok/tree/main/video_watch_info).
-The results were used to test our hypothesis and form conclusions.
+The data and statistics of TikTok usage by the bot algorithms can be found in this [folder](https://github.com/ArpanSaha07/Siloing-of-Political-Thought-in-TikTok/tree/main/video_watch_info).
+The data were used to test our hypothesis and form conclusions.

 ## Running the script
 If you are interested in running the bot algorithm:

 You need to install an internet browser app and create a TikTok account before running the script.

 The data scrapper has been tested to run TikTok in the Chrome browser (version=124) and TikTok (version from April 2024).

 The HTML tags in the code might need to be tweaked to run more recent versions of TikTok or to run in a different browser.
 Enter the following commands in the command line:
 ```
 pip install -r requirements.txt